tomy2105/KnowledgeNotes/cloud/google.md

 - 5 TiB limit on individual object size
 - one second write limit on the same object

 To access the data you can use the gsutil command or either JSON or XML APIs.
+Cloud Storage streaming service is able to acquire the streaming data without having to archive the file first, used when you need to upload data from a process or on-the-fly.

 Data put into buckets are objects that inherit the storage class of the bucket (unless you specify a storage class for each of the objects).
 Four storage [classes](https://cloud.google.com/storage/docs/storage-classes):
 - **standard** - data that is frequently accessed and stored for brief period of time (most expensive, no miminum storage duration, no retrieval cost)